25 Feb Bridging The Gap On Anchor Text Ratios

 Our team has found that when you combine the general gist of these 2 theories, you’ve got the whole picture.
 To summarize: apply Gotch’s anchor text ratio proportions to Ryan Stewart’s “link type method.”
-For example, use PBNs for most of your exact and partial match anchors (as Ryan Stewart suggested) and just follow Gotch’s suggestions for ratios.
+For example, use Guest Posts or PBNs for most of your exact and partial match anchors (as Ryan Stewart suggested) and just follow Gotch’s suggestions for ratios.
 Another example would be to use profile links and blog comments as Ryan Stewart suggests for the branded anchor links portions that Gotch recommends.

 How should I apply Exact & Partial Match anchors?